Cardiac Rehabilitation Program

 Phone: (510) 494-7022

-Rehabilitation is the process which restores a patient to the activity level
+Cardiac Rehabilitation is the process which restores a patient to the activity

-they enjoyed prior to their cardiac event. he cardiac
+level they enjoyed prior to their cardiac event.
+The cardiac rehabilitation

 over time; all the while they are in the program their heart rate is monitored